wsydney76/craft4-ddev-starter/README.md

 ### Using DDEV (recommended)

+Run `bash setup/install`.

+This will

+* configure DDEV
+* let composer install the packages (Craft CMS and plugins).
-* Run `bash setup/install`.
-This will create a user with the credentials `admin/password`.
+* install Craft with a user with the credentials `admin/password`.
+* index included starter images
+* install npm dependencies
+* build frontend assets (css/js)
+* run `main/init` (see Starter content below)

 Note: DDEV is configured here with http-port=81 in order to avoid a conflict with a web server running on the host machine (which in turn should not use 443 for https).
 Edit `setup/install` to change this.